 She continues to stare outside the window until I wonder if she knows I’m here.
 There’s a low sigh as her eyes wander towards me and settle.
 The traffic noise outside has stopped and Ingrid fumbles with her empty cup.

 Finally there’s some light in her hazel eyes and she looks towards the open front door, the overflowing recycle bin outside.
-“You know, these are not just leftovers; this is part of my life…no, pieces of two lives we just break off and throw away.”
+“You know, they’re not just leftovers; it’s a part of my life…no, pieces of two lives we just break off and throw away.”
 She talks in bursts, in fits and starts, as if waiting for me to approve or disapprove.
 “You know, we come and go, passing each other, between house and recycle bin, but I can’t bare to look at his face or inside the bin.
 I feel strange; numb; my feet and head floating.”
 I wonder if she’ll cry.
 “Have I been treading water all this time?”
 She looks down at the floor, still holding the cup.
 Her knuckles are white.
-I suddenly feel cold.
+I’m suddenly cold.

 Her eyes lift.
 She takes a deep breath.
 “So…I suppose this is the funeral.
 Is there an afterlife?”
 I’m caught in Ingrid’s stare until, thank goodness, she again looks towards the front door.
 “You know, he still says almost nothing.
 I wonder if we ever really spoke at all.”